kishanyerubandi/kishanyerubandi.github.io/_pages/about.md

 social: false # includes social icons at the bottom of the page
 ---

 See my <a href="https://kishanyerubandi.github.io/cv/">c.v. page</a>, add me on <a href="https://www.linkedin.com/in/kishan-yerubandi/">linkedin</a>, view my <a href="https://github.com/kishanyerubandi">github profile</a>.
-Email me at kishan: my first name dot my last name at gmail dot com.
+Email me at my first name dot my last name at gmail dot com.